Second inauguration of James Monroe

 The second inauguration of James Monroe as president of the United States was held on Monday, March 5, 1821, in the House chamber of the U.S. Capitol.
 The inauguration marked the commencement of the second four-year term of James Monroe as president and Daniel D. Tompkins as vice president.
 Monroe had almost unanimously won the election of 1820 for a second term.
 He was sworn in by John Marshall, the Chief Justice of the United States.

-Because of a snowstorm, the inauguration was held indoors; also, because March 4, 1821, was a Sunday, James Monroe moved the inauguration to the following day after talking with justices of the Supreme Court.
+Because of a snowstorm, the inauguration was held indoors; also, because March 4, 1821, was a Sunday, Monroe moved the inauguration to the following day after talking with justices of the Supreme Court.

 Ceremony

 The inauguration took place indoors in the newly refurbished House chamber, unlike Monroe's first inauguration which happened in front of the Capitol.
 Around 3000 people crammed into the chamber for the occasion.
 Monroe arrived at noon in a plain carriage with his cabinet members behind him.
 Vice President Tompkins did not attend the occasion and instead took the oath of office in New York.

 In his inaugural address, Monroe addressed recent achievements in negotiating the acquisition of Florida from Spain, loosely endorsed a higher tariff, and called for efforts to civilize Native Americans after recent attacks.
 He generally avoided discussing the ongoing Panic of 1819 and the Missouri Compromise situation.

 After the speech, Monroe hosted an inaugural ball at Brown's Hotel.